hanwenzhang123/fullstack-note/README.md

 - `element.addEventListener(event, function, useCapture)`
 - addEventListener() method attaches an event handler to the specified element.
 - removeEventListener() method to remove an event handler that has been attached with the addEventListener() method.
-- event: A String that specifies the name of the event like click, mouseover, keyup
+- event: A String that specifies the name of the event like "click", "mouseover", "keyup"
 - function: Specifies the function to run when the event occurs
 - useCapture: Optional.
 A Boolean value that specifies whether the event should be executed in the capturing or in the bubbling phase.